• Skip to primary navigation

 Fresh eggs laid on a towel

-This little view of eggs is what we get EVERY day from our 35 hens, which means we need a way to preserve them for the months where the chickens aren't laying as many eggs.
+This little view of eggs is what we get EVERY day from our 35 hens, which means we need a way to preserve them for the months when the chickens aren’t laying as many eggs.

-In fact, unwashed fresh eggs can sit in a cool, dark place for up to 6 months without any thing else needing to be done.
-But if you're in a place where you don't have access to a cool, dark place, then you will need to do something more than just leaving them unwashed.
+In fact, unwashed fresh eggs can sit in a cool, dark place for up to 6 months without anything else needing to be done.
+But if you’re in a place where you don’t have access to a cool, dark place, then you will need to do something more than just leaving them unwashed.

 So a great way to maintain access to fresh eggs for use during baking, or cooking is this simple water glassing method!

-Water Glassing Eggs for Shelf Stable Storage
+How to Water Glass Eggs for Long-Term Storage

-My favorite part of water glassing eggs is that is takes about 30 seconds and leaves you with fresh, ready to use eggs for up to one year (if stored properly).
+My favorite part of water glassing eggs is that is takes about 30 seconds and leaves you with fresh, ready-to-use eggs for up to one year (if stored properly).

 So, what exactly is water glassing?